 After moving to Paris in 1923 he started painting portraits and figures with a restrained colour palette and a fantastical air of reverie and abstraction.
 In 1926, Pavel Tchelitchew went on to have his work exhibited in Paris with Eugène Berman and Christian Bérard, his fellow Neo-Romanticists.

-In 1928, Pavel Tchelitchew had his first one-man headline exhibition in London, while simultaneously designing sets and costumes for odes, ballet, opera and theatre in Paris, even performing as a ballet dancer himself.
+In 1928, Pavel Tchelitchew had his first one-man headline exhibition in the Claridge Gallery, London.
+At the same time, Tchelitchew was simultaneously designing sets and costumes for odes, ballet, opera and theatre back in Paris, even performing as a ballet dancer himself in several productions.

 The artist later settled in the New York City in 1934 for some years, but continued to spend his summers painting and travelling in Europe, all the while focusing on a more metaphysical approach to painting, this was around the time he began the "interior landscapes" series.
 He spent most of his later life living and painting in Italy until his death in Rome in 1957.

 Pavel Tchelitchew's signature illustrative painting style in the later years combined elements of surrealist portraiture, cubism and anatomical studies to transform and camouflage human faces and bodies into psychedelic mirages of geometric shapes, patterns and landscapes.
 Pavel Tchelitchew's artistic approach confronts you with the mathematical and the mystical elements of nature, presenting questions on the mesmerising mysteries of mankind and the universe, whilst obscuring any tangible answers from being revealed.